Navigating Bankruptcy and Consumer Proposals: The Crucial Role of Surplus Income

 By Vanessa Zral, Bromwich+Smith Staff | 669 words | Reading Time: 3 minutes, 20 seconds | Date: 2023/12/21

-Surplus income is a common term when it comes to filing for insolvency, but it can be difficult to fully understand.
+surplus income is a common term when it comes to filing for insolvency, but it can be difficult to fully understand.
 Surplus income refers to the amount of money your household makes that is more than the government's guideline.
 Understanding the concept of surplus income is crucial when facing bankruptcy or considering a consumer proposal.

 Surplus income describes the amount of money designed to cover basic living expenses.
 This surplus is calculated based on your income and family size..
 Simply, it represents the discretionary income available after meeting essential needs.